Dots Dots

 Energy Act (2023)

-• CO2 Transport and Storage (T&S) licensing framework: The Bill establishes an economic regulation model for CO2 T&S, with statutory objectives and legal powers for Ofgem as the economic regulator of CO2 T&S.
+• CO2 Transport and Storage (T&S) licensing framework: Establishing an economic regulation model for CO2 T&S, with statutory objectives and legal powers for Ofgem as the economic regulator of CO2 T&S.

 Further information: Energy Act 2023